ibm-cloud-docs/openshift/openshift_ingress.md

 <img src="images/icon-version-311.png" alt="Version 3.11 icon" width="30" style="width:30px; border-style: none"/> This information is for clusters that run {{site.data.keyword.openshiftshort}} version 3.11 only.
 To set up Ingress for {{site.data.keyword.openshiftshort}} version 4, see [Setting up Ingress in {{site.data.keyword.openshiftshort}} version 4](/docs/openshift?topic=openshift-ingress-roks4).
 {: important}

-This information is for ALBs that run the custom {{site.data.keyword.openshiftlong_notm}} Ingress image.
-As of 01 December 2020, the custom {{site.data.keyword.openshiftlong_notm}} Ingress image is deprecated.
-To use the community Kubernetes implementation of Ingress, see [Setting up community Kubernetes Ingress](/docs/openshift?topic=openshift-ingress-types).
-{: deprecated}

 ## Quick start
 {: #ingress-qs}